gabriela-framework/gabriela/docs/README.md

 ___
 **Important note**
->Throughout this documentation, I mention that Gabriela modules are not the same as CommonJS modules.
+>Gabriela modules are not the same as CommonJS modules.
+It is really important to distinguish one from another.
-I do this because it is very important to differentiate them.
 ___

 Gabriela can be created as a NodeJS process or as a server app.